iamkirankumaryadav/GenAI/README.md

 3. **Learning from Each Other:**
 - Based on the discriminator's feedback, the generator refines its approach to create more realistic data in the next round.

+**Usecases of GANs**
+- Generate realistic images through text based prompts or by modifying existing images.

 ### **Foundation Models**
 - The versatile tools of generative AI.
 A toolbox with many different AI techniques.